LIFEHUBBER

 What remains unclear

-The public record is still incomplete
+The public details are still incomplete

 Anthropic says a directive forced a broad access cutoff